 Brendan Moran worked on performance optimization for the pq-code-package/mldsa-native repository, focusing on the fips202 cryptographic implementation.
 He refactored the squeeze and absorb functions to use mld_keccakf1600 primitives, replacing ad-hoc C code with optimized byte-manipulation routines.
 This approach improved throughput and maintainability, particularly enhancing compatibility with 32-bit architectures.
 Brendan’s work strengthened the integration with the Keccak permutation, enabling more efficient cryptographic operations and laying groundwork for broader architecture portability.
-His efforts demonstrated depth in low-level programming and performance optimization, leveraging his expertise in C and cryptography to deliver a maintainable and portable codebase without introducing new bugs.
+Utilizing his expertise in C, cryptography, and low-level programming, he delivered a targeted feature that addressed performance bottlenecks without introducing new bug fixes during the development period.

 September 2025 monthly work summary for pq-code-package/mldsa-native focused on performance optimization of the fips202 implementation by using mld_keccakf1600 primitives.
 Refactored squeeze and absorb to replace ad-hoc C code with optimized byte-manipulation routines, improving performance and 32-bit portability and strengthening integration with the Keccak permutation.
 No major bug fixes were deployed this month; the work enhances throughput and maintainability and sets the foundation for broader architecture portability.